By: Ned Sharpless, M.D., Acting Commissioner

 Since then, FDA has issued several guidances to inform stakeholders in these areas, including how certain requirements may apply to vape shops and how to comply with the prohibition on free samples of tobacco products.

 FDA also conducts regular inspections of ENDS manufacturing facilities, including vape shops that make or modify ENDS products.
 Since 2016, CTP has conducted more than 1,200 vape shop inspections to confirm that manufacturers and retailers in these facilities are complying with the Federal Food, Drug, and Cosmetic Act and FDA regulations, as well as to make sure these entities are not commercially marketing tobacco products without required premarket authorization or selling tobacco products to minors.
 In 2018, as a result of regular inspections that now include e-cigarette manufacturers and retailers, FDA issued the first warning letter to a company for selling e-liquids without the required marketing authorization.
 The same company was also found to be illegally marketing e-liquids with labeling and/or advertising that caused them to resemble child-friendly food products.

 Increasing Requirements for ENDS Manufacturers

 When CTP began regulating ENDS, many of the regulatory and legal requirements that had been in place for manufacturers of cigarettes, smokeless tobacco, and roll-your-own tobacco since 2009 — as well as several new requirements specific to ENDS — became applicable to makers of e-cigarettes and other ENDS products.
-As of June 2019, the deadlines to meet many of these requirements have passed, and makers of all ENDS currently on the market should have met certain requirements, including, but not limited to:
+As of June 2019, the compliance dates to meet many of these requirements have passed, and makers of all ENDS currently on the market should have met certain requirements, including, but not limited to: